jonathanwoahn/technical-assessment/README.md

   <li>Use whatever libraries you can to expedite development</li>
   <li>Use a bundling tool such as Gulp, Grunt or Webpack</li>
   <li>Server not required, this can all be done client side</li>
   <li>The readme.md file should include your name, as well as the exact steps to get your application running.
-We shouldn't need to finagle your code to get things working, the isntructions should be exact</li>
+We shouldn't need to finagle your code to get things working; the instructions should be exact</li>
   <li>Some additional things we will be looking at besides the requirements stated above are (in order of importance):
     <ul>
       <li>Code quality</li>